Homeowners' Associations, Neighborhood Associations, and Crime Watch Groups

 A homeowners association (HOA), unlike a neighborhood association (NA), is a formal legal entity created to maintain common areas and enforce private deed restrictions and covenants.

-Click here to Register your HOA or NA with the City of Plano.
-Use the same link to update your HOA's contact information.
+Click here to Register your HOA or NA with the City of Plano, and have your neighborhood added to the Neighborhood Directory.
+Use the same link to update your neighborhood's contact information.
 Please allow 2 business days for your registration to appear online.

 The City of Plano maintains an online contact database as a courtesy for all mandatory and voluntary homeowners associations (HOAs) and neighborhood associations (NAs) in Plano.
 Associations must submit the information they wish to be made available to the public through this registration tool and the information is displayed through a public interactive map and database system.
 Neighborhood Directory

 Click here to view the Neighborhood Directory.

 The information provided will be made available to City departments for official business activities, such as notifications for zoning requests, development activity, and community improvement projects.
 The contact database is also used by potential homebuyers, realtors, management companies, title companies, insurance companies, and residents in need of neighborhood contact information.